 If the device is in laptop mode, the Rotation lock tile and the Rotation lock toggle in the Settings app may appear grayed out.
 If your device has a removable screen, the rotation lock will be grayed out while the screen is connected to the keyboard.

-When the device is back in tablet mode, then you may be able to change the rotation settings as shown above.
+When the device is back in tablet mode, you may be able to change the rotation settings, as shown above.

 How to disable Rotation lock in Windows 11